Running the simulations

 - as BATCH RUN in the HPC resources (by submitting the job to the SLURM batch management system in Ares supercomputer)

-The direct run may have much shorter time to start the simulation, but the parallelism is limited to 15 cores.
-The batch run may take longer to start the simulation, but the parallelism is limited only by the resources available in the HPC cluster.
+The direct run will take less time to start the simulation, but the parallelism is limited to 15 cores.
+The batch run will take longer to start the simulation, but the parallelism is limited only by the resources available in the HPC cluster.

 Direct run